-C.1.32 Explain, where appropriate, the mechanisms established by the Board of Directors to prevent the individual and consolidated accounts being presented to the Annual General Meeting with qualifications in the auditors' report.
+C.1.32.
+Explain, where appropriate, the mechanisms established by the Board of Directors to prevent the individual and consolidated accounts being presented to the Annual General Meeting with qualifications in the auditors' report

-In accordance with the provisions of Article 46.4 of the Board of Directors' Regulations, the Audit and Control Committee shall supervise that Board of Directors can present the Company's accounts to the General Meeting without limitations or qualifications in the auditor's report.
+In accordance with the provisions of Article 17.2 of the Board of Directors' Regulations and of Article 5.1 of the Audit and Control Committee rules, the Audit and Control Committee, in what refers to its responsibilities in relation to the control of financial information, shall supervise that the Board of Directors can present the Company's accounts to the General Meeting without limitations or qualifications in the auditor's report.
 In the exceptional case that qualifications exist, both the Chairman of the Audit and Control Committee and the auditors should give a clear account to shareholders of their scope and content.

-C.1.33 Is the Secretary of the Board of Directors a director?
+C.1.33.
+Is the Secretary of the Board of Directors a director?